 - Top Tips for what to wear in Paris

-2. Louvre/Les Halles, 1st Arrondissement, where to stay in Paris for first time tourists
+2. Louvre, where to stay in Paris for sightseeing

 Being right at the start of the spiral of districts, the 1st arrondissement is one of the most centrally located areas in Paris.
 If you want easy access to the city’s major sites and attractions, then this is a fantastic location for you.

-The most famous attraction in the 1st Arrondissement is the Louvre Museum, one of the world’s principal art galleries.
+The most famous attraction in the 1st Arrondissement is the Louvre Museum in the Palais du Louvre, one of the world’s principal art galleries.
 The iconic glass pyramid is instantly recognizable by people around the globe.

-Aside from housing the Mona Lisa, you can enjoy displays of roman sculptures and countless priceless artworks.
+Aside from masterpieces like Leonardo da Vinci’s Mona Lisa, the Venus de Milo, the Winged Victory of Samothrace, and The Lacemaker, you can enjoy displays of roman sculptures and countless priceless artworks.